How to Cook Spaghetti Squash Perfectly

 Directions

-2Scoop out the seeds with a spoon and discard.
-Lightly drizzle the cut side of each squash half with olive oil, and then season with salt and pepper.
+3Scoop out the seeds with a spoon and discard.
+Lightly drizzle the cut side of each squash half with olive oil (or butter), then season with salt and pepper.

-3When the squash is done, flip the halves so that the cut-side is facing up and allow to cool for about 5 minutes.
-Run a fork through the flesh to separate the “spaghetti-like” strands/noodles.
+6Flip the halves so that the cut-side is facing up and allow to cool for about 5 minutes.
+Run a fork through the flesh to separate the “spaghetti-like” strands/noodles and serve.

 Adam and Joanne's Tips